 Thai Honda FC was a professional football club based in the Minburi district of the Thai capital of Bangkok when they were dissolved in 2019, after playing at several venues in the farthest east of the city.

-The club was formed in 2000 as Thai Honda Ladkrabang FC playing regional football before being accepted into the second-tier Thai Division 1 League for the 2004-05 season.
+The club was formed in 2000 as Thai Honda Ladkrabang FC, playing regional football before being accepted into the second-tier Thai Division 1 League for the 2004-05 season.

-A runners-up position gained promotion to the Thai Premier League for 2006, where they finished in eleventh position with Coulibaly Cheick Ismael top scoring.
+A runners-up position gained promotion to the Thai Premier League for 2006, where they finished in eleventh position with Cheick Ismael Coulibaly top scoring.
 A move to the 72nd Anniversary Stadium in Minburi followed for the 2007 campaign.

 The goals of Ismail Faday Kamara weren't enough to save 'The Speed Kings' from relegation.
 Things could have got worse in 2008 when they finished in the League 1 Division relegation spots.